Group transference techniques for the estimation of the decoherence times and capacities of quantum Markov semigroups: Capacity bounds, resource theories and entropic inequalities

-\paragraph{Random SWAP gate:} consider the natural representation of the permutation semigroup $S_n$ acting on $\lb\mathbb{C}^d\rb^{\otimes n}$.
-The transferred semigroup given by the random transpostion shuffle (see~\ref{randomtrans} for more details on this) then consists of random SWAP gates between the different systems.
-It then follows from the results listed in~\ref{randomtrans} that for times $t$ larger than $n\log(n)$ we have that the capacities considered here of this quantum channel are at most $e^{-\frac{2}{n-1}(t-n\log(n))}$ away from their limiting capacity.
-To the best of our knowledge, these are the first bounds available for these quantum channels.
+where $F_{ij}(e\ten f)=f\ten e$ acts between the different registers $i$ and $j$ of the tensor product.
+It then follows from the results listed in~\Cref{sect_SWAP} and our results on capacities that for times $t\gl \log n + \frac{1-\ln \eps}{2}$ various capacities of this quantum channel are at most $\eps$ away from their limiting capacity.
+Similarly, we can estimate decoherence for the nearest neighbour interaction